 What is the Combined Pharmaceutical Budget for?

-This budget is for subsidies for community medicines and some medical devices (those medicines dispensed by your pharmacist), vaccines, haemophilia treatments and cancer medicines which are given in hospitals.
-It does not include other hospital medicines, which are funded from DHB hospital budgets.
+This budget is for subsidies for community medicines and some medical devices (those medicines dispensed by your pharmacist), vaccines, haemophilia treatments, and spending on all medicines which are given in hospitals.

 PHARMAC’s operating budget is a separate amount of money that is used to meet the day-to-day costs of running PHARMAC, and is set by the Minister of Health.
 It also includes the CPB DPF which is a multi-year fund of not more than 2 percent of the value of the CPB.